Sign in to access your Salford customer account, or see our other accounts.

-To apply for mothballing, you must complete the declaration, a copy of which can be found at the bottom of this page, and return it to us at the address below.
+To apply for mothballing, you must complete the declaration, a copy of which can be found at the bottom of this page, email the completed form to env.permitting@salford.gov.uk.
 The council will then assess your declaration along with supporting evidence and will write to you within four weeks from receiving the application with a decision.

 As a result of mothballing the permit, this would mean the annual subsistence fee will be reduced by 40% of the full charge for each 12 month period the permit is mothballed (this is based on a permit mothballed on the 1 April to 31 March).
 For mothballed permits during a financial year, the 40% reduction will apply to those months the permit is in mothball after the council issues an acceptance letter.